 IMBES is also very pleased to have a Trainee Board.
-Jessica Younger & Richard Daker serve as the co-trainee representatives to the IMBES Board and co-presidents of the IMBES Trainee Board.
+Richard Daker and Elien Bellon serve as the co-trainee representatives to the IMBES Board and co-presidents of the IMBES Trainee Board.
 In these roles they articulate a vision for the trainee board and manage it, liaise between the Trainee Board and the main IMBES board, serve as the voice for the trainee community, and promote the interests and engagement of trainees.

 Rich Daker is a PhD student in the Psychology Department at Georgetown University working with Dr. Ian Lyons and Dr. Adam Green.
 His research uses a combination of behavioral, psychophysiology, and neuroimaging methods to understand the role that anxiety about math, creativity, and spatial reasoning plays in shaping academic achievement and is broadly interested in exploring ways that psychology and neuroscience can help students succeed.
 Before starting graduate school, Rich worked at ideas42 where he helped apply findings from psychology to improve graduation rates among community college students.
 He completed his undergraduate studies at Princeton University with concentrations in psychology and neuroscience.

-Rene is a PhD student in the department of Special Education at the University of Texas, Austin.
+Rene is a former early childhood educator, and currently a doctoral candidate in the department of Special Education at the University of Texas, Austin.
 Her current work focuses on at-risk-for math learning disability populations (preschool through first grade).
 Her doctoral work has also included supporting middle school teachers providing mathematics interventions, supervising and supporting pre-service teachers in their field experiences, and as a liaison-advocate for students with chronic health care needs during hospital stays and as they return to school.